Osvětimany

 Osvětimany is a market town in Uherské Hradiště District in the Zlín Region of the Czech Republic.
 It has about 900 inhabitants.
+The market town is located on the border between the Chřiby highlands and Kyjov Hills.

+Osvětimany is known for the Gord of Saint Clement.
+It is an archaeological site, which is protected as a national cultural monument.

 Geography

 Osvětimany is located about 15 km west of Uherské Hradiště and 34 km southwest of Zlín.
 It lies on the border between the Chřiby highlands and Kyjov Hills.
 The highest point is at 536 m above sea level.
 The Hruškovice stream flows through the municipality.
 The Osvětimany Reservoir is built west of the built-up area, on the stream Klimentský potok.

 History

 The first written mention of Osvětimany is from 1350.
 The owners of the village often changed and included various lesser nobles.
 From 1550 to 1918, Osvětimany belonged to the Buchlov estate.

 In 1885, Osvětimany was promoted to a market town.

 Transport

 There are no railways or major roads passing through the municipality.